zivan2/project-2-team-8/proposal.md

 ## Project Title: Medical Dosage Tracker

 ### Overview
 This app will allow users to take control of their usage of medication.
-They will be able to store the information about dosage, intake time, side effects, refill time.
+They will be able to store the information about dosage, intake time, side effects, and refill time.
+The app will also send a notification using scheduled emailing.

 ### user story
 As A person who takes a lot of medication